InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

         </p>
       </td>
       <td>
-        The user’s consent value for each Purpose established on the legal basis of consent, for the publisher
+        The user's consent value for each Purpose established on the legal basis of consent, for the publisher
         <p>
           The Purposes are numerically identified and published in the